 Rack: 3 balls in a mini triangle on the foot spot.
 Break: Standard break from behind the head string.
 Win condition: Pocket all 3 balls in the fewest total shots.

-3-ball is excellent solo practice.
+I use 3-ball as a warmup drill all the time.
 It teaches shot selection and position play without the complexity of a full rack.
 It also works for 3-5 players since rounds are so fast.
 See our full 3-ball rules.

 5. 7-Ball

 A midpoint between 9-ball’s speed and 10-ball’s strategy.
 Seven balls racked in a hexagonal shape (or circle), 1-ball at the front, 7-ball in the center.
-Same sequential rule — hit the lowest ball first — but the 7-ball wins the game.
+Same sequential rule where you hit the lowest ball first, but the 7-ball wins the game.
 Matches are longer than 9-ball but shorter than 8-ball.

 Rack: 7 balls in a hexagon/circle.
 1-ball at front, 7-ball in center.
 Break: Must strike the 1-ball first.
 Win condition: Legally pocket the 7-ball.